ImmutableSoft/ImmutableEcosystem/README.md

 ### truffle deploy --all
 ### truffle test

-After contract deployment the following ImmuteToken contract initialization procedures are taken by the contract owner to make the Ecosystem operation.
-The first step configures and restrict the token to transfers only to or from the Ecosystem contracts.
-See the first and third javascript tests in the file test/TestImmutableEcosystem.js.
+After contract deployment the following ImmuteToken contract initialization procedures are taken by the contract owner to make the Ecosystem operational.
+The first step configures and restricts token transfers to or from the Ecosystem contracts only.
+The second step configures the contract owner bank which is necessary to allow the purchase of tokens.
+See the first and third javascript tests in the file test/TestImmutableEcosystem.js for examples of how to do this.

 ### restrictTransferToContracts(ImmutableEntity.address, ImmutableProduct.address, ImmutableLicense.address);

-The last step configures the bank payable address paid on token purchases.
-Any use of the Ecosystem before these two steps are taken is not allowed.

 ### bankChange(ownerBank);

+Any use of the Ecosystem before these two steps are taken is limited.
 After these two steps the Ecosystem is ready for use.

 ## ImmutableToken